Prisoner reentry: Vocational Training

 The National Institute of Justice Crime Solutions website contains information from a study on Corrections-Based Vocational Training Programs.
 Vocational training programs in correctional facilities aim to help incarcerated individuals with job skills, reducing their chances of reoffending and improving their chances of employment after release.
 These programs cover various industries like carpentry, electrical work, cooking, and auto repair.
 By teaching valuable skills, vocational training not only prepares individuals for work but also keeps them busy with productive activities, which can help reduce behavioral issues in prison.
 However, despite the potential benefits, participation rates in these programs may be dropping due to reasons like lack of awareness, interest, or funding.

-Several studies have shown that vocational training is effective in lowering recidivism rates and increasing employment opportunities. discovered that inmates who participated in vocational training were much less likely to reoffend compared to those who didn't, with a significant 12.6 percent decrease in recidivism rates among participants.
+Several studies have shown that vocational training is effective in lowering recidivism rates and increasing employment opportunities.
+One study discovered that inmates who participated in vocational training were much less likely to reoffend compared to those who didn't, with a significant 12.6 percent decrease in recidivism rates among participants.
 Similarly, Davis and his team reported that vocational education programs significantly increased the chances of finding a job after release, with participants being twice as likely to secure employment compared to non-participants.

 Different institutions may have different requirements for vocational training programs.
 These requirements can include factors like age, current offense, time until release, and educational background.
 Some facilities may even require individuals to have a high school diploma or GED before they can participate in vocational training.
 Overall, vocational training programs are important because they provide incarcerated individuals with the opportunity to gain employment skills and reintegrate into society successfully.
 This ultimately helps to reduce the likelihood of reoffending and improves public safety.